 The CPS has 14 Areas across England and Wales and CPS London North Area is one of two Areas in the Greater London Area (CPS London South being the other).
 It covers most of the London boroughs north of the River Thames (excluding Hammersmith & Fulham, Kensington & Chelsea and Westminster).
-As well as prosecuting cases investigated by the Metropolitan Police in north London boroughs, the Area also prosecutes cases investigated by City of London Police.
+We prosecute cases investigated by the Metropolitan Police in these boroughs.

 Chief Crown Prosecutor Ed Beltrami is the head of CPS London North and is supported by Deputy Chief Crown Prosecutor Jan Lamping, who has responsibility for Magistrates’ and Domestic Abuse teams, Deputy Chief Crown Prosecutor Malcolm McHaffie, who has responsibility for Crown Court unit, and Ruth Bowskill, who has responsibility for the Rape and Serious Sexual Offences (RASSO) unit and a pan-London Homicide team.
 Keith Milburn is the Area Business Manager and has responsibility for Business and Operational Delivery functions across the region.

 We currently employ approximately 450 members of staff which consists of lawyers, paralegals and administrators.
-Our Crown Court teams are based in offices near Victoria and our magistrates’ and domestic abuse teams are based in Southwark.
-We also have a small number of remote staff based in CPS Wales offices in Cardiff.
+Our teams are based in offices near Victoria.
+We also have a small number of remote staff based in CPS offices in Cardiff.